Technical Architecture

 In practice, every call looks like:

-Virtual Agent / ACP → Bardiel → Cortensor Router → Miners + Validators → PoI/PoUW proofs → Bardiel verdict → back to Virtual / ACP.
+Virtual Agent / ACP / ERC-8004 agent → Bardiel → Cortensor Router → Miners + Validators → PoI / PoUW signals → Bardiel verdict → back to Virtual / ACP / marketplace

 Bardiel hides the complexity of sessions, redundancy, tooling, and proofs behind a small, agent-friendly surface.